 It's perfectly legal for a nonprofit group to sell goods at a profit; even an exorbitant profit, if you can get buyers to go for it.
 The only limitations are the IRS requirement of 501(c)(3) groups that their sales activities not take over the purpose of the organization and your nonprofit's willingness to pay some taxes on the profit (only under certain circumstances).
 For details, see Tax Concerns When Your Nonprofit Corporation Earns Money.

 It gets a little more complicated if you introduce a game of chance, such as a raffle or rubber duck race, into the scenario.
 You'll need to check your state's law on whether such games are legal, and if so, whether the nonprofit needs to get a permit before proceeding.
 (See Special IRS Gambling Rules for Nonprofits.)

 Fundraising sales work best if you have:

 Many nonprofits' sales efforts fall down when it comes to marketing.
 It's easy to think, "Everyone will sell some to their friends!"
 But will they really follow through?
 Ask questions ahead of time, and get actual commitments as well as estimates of numbers.

 To predict whether your sales plan will work, figure out your likely:

 Build some buzz around your sale, with signs, advertising, and email notifications.
-When drafting emails, do so with the idea that your emails may -- and hopefully will -- be forwarded, to people's friends, relations, and so forth.
+When drafting emails, do so with the idea that your emails might—and hopefully will—be forwarded, to people's friends, relations, and so forth.
 Provide enough explanation of your group, and how sales of your product will help it, that even Grandma in Peoria will get enthused enough to buy.